pymmcore-plus/pymmcore-widgets/docs/getting_started.md

 3. load a configuration file.
 4. create and show the wanted widgets.

-We can replace step 3 with the [ConfigurationWidget](./widgets/ConfigurationWidget/) widget which allows us to load any `Micro-Manager` configuration file.
-In this example, we will also load the [GroupPresetTableWidget](./widgets/GroupPresetTableWidget/) widget which allows us to interact with the `groups` and `presets` stored in the configuration file and the
+In this example, we substitute step 3 with the [ConfigurationWidget](./widgets/ConfigurationWidget/) widget.
+This widget enables us to load any `Micro-Manager` configuration file.
+Additionally, we use the [GroupPresetTableWidget](./widgets/GroupPresetTableWidget/) widget, which provides an interactive interface for the `groups` and `presets` stored in the configuration file.

 ```python
 # import the necessary packages